openstack/openstack-ansible/doc/source/install-guide/overview-service-architecture.rst

 * RabbitMQ

-  OpenStack services use RabbitMQ for Remote Procedure Calls (RPC).
+  OpenStack services use RabbitMQ for Advanced Message Queuing Protocol (AMQP).
   OSA deploys RabbitMQ in a clustered configuration with all queues mirrored between the cluster nodes.
 Because Telemetry (ceilometer) message queue traffic is quite heavy, for large environments we recommend